dawarich-app/site/docs/self-hosting/configuration/reverse-geocoding.md

 Since https://photon.komoot.io/ is a free service with limited usage, in order to decrease the load on the service, I strongly encourage you to host your [own reverse geocoding service](#setting-up-your-own-reverse-geocoding-service), or use the Photon API [for Patreon supporters](#using-photon-api-for-patreon-supporters), to support Dawarich development.

-Support for more reverse geocoding services is coming soon.

 :::

 :::danger